West of England Sport Trust (Wesport)

 Quick Stats

-• Annual Income: £1,362,009
+• Annual Income: Primarily funded through government grants

-• Grant Range: £300 - £25,000 (depending on program)
+• Grant Range: £300 - £25,000 (depending on programme)

 • Geographic Focus: Bristol, Bath & North East Somerset, North Somerset, South Gloucestershire (West of England)

-• Application Method: Fixed deadlines (program-specific)
+• Application Method: Fixed deadlines (programme-specific)

 Contact Details